centic9/CommonCrawlDocumentDownload/README.md

 available implementations), you can do things like streaming processing of the file instead of storing the file locally, which will avoid using too much disk-space

+#### Supporting the new URL Index

+There was a new index announced at http://blog.commoncrawl.org/2015/04/announcing-the-common-crawl-index/, in order to support using it, we will need to review how https://github.com/ikreymer/cc-index-server downloads the binary tree of urls so we can use it to look for URLs by extensions.

 #### Related projects

 * https://github.com/jvtm/pyambit